 Walls of Dubrovnik Old City

 Although confining the city, they are actually a symbol of freedom.
-Because of their protection, the Republic of Ragusa (Dubrovnik’s former name) operated as a free state from 1358 until 1808.
+Due to their protection, the Republic of Ragusa (Dubrovnik’s former name) operated as a free state from 1358 until 1808.

 Today, these walls – and the area within them – are one of the best preserved Medieval sites in Europe.
-Additionally, the entirety of Old Town Dubrovnik is listed as a UNESCO World Heritage Site.
+Additionally, it’s listed as a UNESCO World Heritage Site.

-A Dubrovnik Wall Walk allows visitors to peer down into the lanes and out across the Adriatic Sea.
-Tickets are required to access the top of the Dubrovnik walls and it is best to buy your ticket in advance!
+A Dubrovnik Wall Walk allows you to peer down into the lanes and out across the Adriatic Sea.
+Tickets are required to access the top of the Dubrovnik walls and it is best to buy in advance!

 Patron Saint Blaise